 3. Elvin Jones

-The drummer of Charles Mingus, Miles Davis, John Coltrane, Bud Powell, and many other prominent jazz artists of the post-bop era, Elvin Jones excelled in a number of different techniques and approaches.
+The drummer of Charles Mingus, Miles Davis, John Coltrane, Bud Powell, and many other prominent jazz artists of the post-bop era, Elvin Jones excelled in several different techniques and approaches.

 He was a master at dealing with polyrhythms and legato phrasings.
 He also inspired many rock’n’roll drummers, such as Mitch Mitchell and Ginger Baker, with his free-flowing solos, a technical paradise for fellow drummers, and a hypnotic treat for all the other listeners.